TheEnby/Enby-ubl-wall-of-shame/brands/nokia/README.md

 #### Prototype ABLs

-Hikari Calyx has a repo with prototype ABLs for some other models. [fih-firmware.hikaricalyx.com][hikari-abl]
+Hikari Calyx has a repo with prototype (engineering) ABLs for some other models. [fih-firmware.hikaricalyx.com][hikari-abl]

 #### HMD Device Kit